ericsink/SQLitePCL.raw/README.md

 This library is designed to be the common portable layer upon which friendlier wrappers can be built.
-Right now, every C# SQLite library writes their own P/Invoke and COM and marshaling and stuff (and usually does it kinda badly).
+Right now, every C# SQLite library writes their own P/Invoke and COM and marshaling and stuff.
 Build on this library instead and focus more on the upper layer and its goal of providing a pleasant, easy-to-use API for app developers.